 Nano-based drugs, Precision medicine

-Robert Langer is one of MIT's 12 Institute Professors, the highest honor awarded to a faculty member.
-He has written over 1,500 articles, cited over 352,000 times; his h-index of 293 is the highest of any engineer in history and tied for the fourth highest of any individual in any field.
-His patents have been licensed or sublicensed to over 400 companies.
-Langer served as Chairman of the FDA’s Science Board (its highest advisory board) from 1999-2002.
-His over 220 awards include both the United States National Medal of Science and the United States National Medal of Technology and Innovation (three living individuals have received both these honors), the Charles Stark Draper Prize (often called the engineering Nobel Prize), Queen Elizabeth Prize for Engineering, Albany Medical Center Prize, Breakthrough Prize in Life Sciences, Kyoto Prize, Wolf Prize for Chemistry, Millennium Technology Prize, Priestley Medal (the American Chemical Society's highest award), Gairdner Prize, the Dreyfus Prize in Chemical Sciences, and the BBVA Foundation Frontiers of Knowledge Award in Biology and Biomedicine.
-He holds 36 honorary doctorates and has been elected to the National Academy of Medicine, the National Academy of Engineering, the National Academy of Sciences and the National Academy of Inventors.
+Robert Langer is one of nine Institute Professors at MIT; being an Institute Professor is the highest honor that can be awarded to a faculty member.
+He has written over 1,500 articles, which have been cited over 396,000 times; his h-index of 313 is the highest of any engineer in history and the 2nd highest of any individual in any field.
+His patents have licensed or sublicensed to over 400 companies; he is a cofounder of a number of companies including Moderna.
+Dr Langer served as Chairman of the FDA’s Science Board (its highest advisory board) from 1999-2002.
+His over 220 awards include both the United States National Medal of Science and the United States National Medal of Technology and Innovation (he is one of 3 living individuals to have received both these honors), the Charles Stark Draper Prize (often called the Engineering Nobel Prize), Queen Elizabeth Prize for Engineering, Albany Medical Center Prize, Breakthrough Prize in Life Sciences, Kyoto Prize, Wolf Prize for Chemistry, Millennium Technology Prize, Priestley Medal (highest award of the American Chemical Society), Gairdner Prize, Hoover Medal, Dreyfus Prize in Chemical Sciences, BBVA Frontiers of Knowledge Award in Biomedicine, and the Balzan Prize.
+He holds 41 honorary doctorates, including Harvard, Yale, Columbia, and Northwestern, and has been elected to the National Academy of Medicine, the National Academy of Engineering, the National Academy of Sciences and the National Academy of Inventors.

-Langer is a co-founder of a number of companies and serves (or has served) as a member of the Board of Directors of many entities, including Moderna, Living Proof, Alkermes, Momenta, and Seer.
+Langer is a co-founder of a number of companies and serves (or has served) as a member of the Board of Directors of many entities, including Moderna, Living Proof, Alkermes, PureTech, Momenta, and Seer.
 Please see Harvard Business Review (paywall) for further discussion.
-Click here for a complete listing .
+Download a PDF for a complete listing .